 Plant-based and filling, ethical and fresh, veggie eats excite the tastebuds and look after our planet.
-Brisbane’s vegan and vegetarian scene has recently picked up the pace, and with that, has sprouted an array of restaurants, cafes and bars dedicated to veganism or, committed to having vegetarian options on their menu that aren't just a salad.
+Brisbane’s vegan and vegetarian scene has recently picked up the pace, with an array of restaurants, cafes and bars dedicated to veganism or, committed to having vegetarian options on their menu that aren't just a sad salad.

 ZA ZA TA

 ZA ZA TA went vegetarian in 2021, and has since become a staple for plant-based diners across Brisbane.
 Their menu is still a melting pot of Middle Eastern and Mediterranean flavours, but now you'll find the likes of carrot muhammara with walnut dukkah and mandarin oil, lentil and mushroom manti dumplings with black garlic and blood plum, and sesame falafel with apple and fresh horseradish.
 There's a separate menu with 100% vegan versions of some of the top dishes, too.

 There isn’t much better than tapas.
 You get to nibble away at lots of different little dishes, usually with a drink in hand and a bunch of mates.
 Live the tapas experience fuelled by a whole lot of plant power at You Came Again, Brisbane’s first vegan tapas bar.
 Trust us, you’ll be screaming for more of their mushroom and walnut pate, pesto-stuffed mushrooms and the meetballs with romesco sauce and garlic chips.
 Do yourself a favour and be sure to sample the cocktail menu as well.